hiqdev/hipanel-core/tests/README.md

 ## \_support/Page/Widget/Input

-* **_abstract class TestableInput_** is basic class for input element.
+- [TestableInput] is basic class for input element.
 The elements can be created in three different ways: free input element, as Advanced search element, as Table filter element of index page.

-* **_class Dropdown extends TestableInput_** helps to check visible dropdown, set value, etc.
+    - [Dropdown] helps to check visible dropdown, set value, etc.

-* **_class Input extends TestableInput_** helps to search or filter by selector and set value in input.
+    - [Input] helps to search or filter by selector and set value in input.

-* **_class Select2 extends TestableInput_** helps to test dropdown select with query, search or filter by selector, set value in select, etc.
+    - [Select2] helps to test dropdown select with query, search or filter by selector, set value in select, etc.

-* **_class Textarea extends TestableInput_** search or filter by selector and set value in textarea.
+    - [Textarea] search or filter by selector and set value in textarea.

 ## \_support/Step